Universal basic income: 16th century

-In his Utopia (1516), English statesman and philosopher Thomas More depicts a society in which every person receives a guaranteed income.
+In Utopia (1516), English statesman and philosopher Thomas More depicts a society in which every person receives a guaranteed income.
 In this book, basic income is proposed as an answer to the statement "No penalty on earth will stop people from stealing, if it's their only way of getting food", stating:

 instead of inflicting these horrible punishments, it would be far more to the point to provide everyone with some means of livelihood, so that nobody's under the frightful necessity of becoming first a thief, and then a corpse.

 Spanish scholar Johannes Ludovicus Vives (1492–1540) proposed that the municipal government should be responsible for securing a subsistence minimum to all its residents "not on the grounds of justice but for the sake of a more effective exercise of morally required charity."
 Vives also argued that to qualify for poor relief, the recipient must "deserve the help he or she gets by proving his or her willingness to work."

 18th century

 English-born American philosopher Thomas Paine authored Common Sense (1776) and The American Crisis (1776–1783), the two most influential pamphlets at the start of the American Revolution.
-His essay, Agrarian Justice, was published in 1797.
+His essay Agrarian Justice was published in 1797.
 In it, he proposed concrete reforms to abolish poverty.
 In particular, he proposed a universal social insurance system comprising old-age pensions and disability support, and universal stakeholder grants for young adults, funded by a 10% inheritance tax focused on land, it is also considered one of the earliest proposals for a social security system.
 Thomas Paine summarized his view by stating that "Men did not make the earth.
 It is the value of the improvements only, and not the earth itself, that is individual property.
 Every proprietor owes to the community a ground rent for the land which he holds."
 Paine saw inheritance as being partly a common fund and wanted to supplement the citizen's dividend in a tax on inheritance transfers.

 In 1797, English Radical Thomas Spence published The Rights of Infants as a response to Thomas Paine's Agrarian Justice.
 In this essay Spence proposes the introduction of an unconditional basic income to all members of the community.
 Such allowance would be financed through the socialization of land and the benefits of the rents received by each municipality.
 A part of everyone's earnings would be seized by the State, and given to others.